ElleeB/ttt-with-ai-project-v-000/README.md

 # Tic-tac-toe with AI

+Testing (hello from @ktravers, engineer at Flatiron School 👋)

 ## Objectives

 1. Build a command-line interface (CLI).
 2. Create a domain model with multiple relating and collaborating objects.